rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 This will start a shiny app that let's you do interactive data exploration.

 To get more options and possibilities these new R users will switch to coding using just a handful of simple functions of the {explore} package.
-After a while they  will naturally go into the direction of reproducible datascience with rmarkdown/quarto and will discover new packages like {dplyr}, {ggplot2}, {tidyr}
+After a while they  will naturally go into the direction of reproducible data science with rmarkdown/quarto and will discover new packages like {dplyr}, {ggplot2}, {tidyr}

 So I believe the {explore} package offers an easy learning path, specially for people coming from a GUI, to have a successful start with R and stay with it in the long run.